Balm of Gilead

-Balm of Gilead was a rare perfume used medicinally that was mentioned in the Hebrew Bible and named for the region of Gilead, where it was produced.
-The tree or shrub producing the balm is commonly identified as Commiphora gileadensis.
+Balm of Gilead was a rare perfume used medicinally that was mentioned in the Hebrew Bible and named for the region of Gilead, where it was said to have been produced.
+The tree or shrub from which the balm was extracted and processed was historically very commonly mis-identified as the misnomerical Commiphora gileadensis, whose common name was in turn established by the ubiquity of such confusion.
+True Balm of Gilead was actually derived from Pistacia lentiscus.